-In accordance with 44 CFR Section 59.1 of the National Flood Insurance Program (NFIP), the effect of the PFD on coastal high hazard area (V Zone) mapping was evaluated for the communities in Cumberland County.
+In accordance with 44 CFR Section 59.1 of the National Flood Insurance Program (NFIP), the effect of the Primary Frontal Dune (PFD) on coastal high hazard area (V Zone) mapping was evaluated for the communities in Cumberland County.
 Identification of the PFD was based upon a FEMA-approved numerical approach for analyzing the dune's dimensional characteristics.
-Using this methodology, the landward toe of the PFD is delineated based on knowledge of local geological processes and remote sensing/GIS technologies utilizing LiDAR data.
+Using this methodology, the landward toe of the PFD is delineated based on knowledge of local geological processes and remote sensing/geographic information system (GIS) technologies utilizing LiDAR data.
 The PFD defined the landward limit of the V Zone along portions of the shoreline only within the communities of Cape Elizabeth and Scarborough.

-Figure 1, "Transect Schematic" represents s sample transect that illustrates the relationship between stillwater elevation, the wave crest elevation, the ground elevation profile and the location of the V/A zone boundary.
+Figure 1, "Transect Schematic" represents a sample transect that illustrates the relationship between stillwater elevation, the wave crest elevation, the ground elevation profile, and the location of the V/A zone boundary.